Strawberry Macarons (new & improved recipe)

 To make macaron shells:

-- Transfer the batter to a pastry bag with a round tip.
-(I use Wilton 10 round piping tip.)
+• To pipe macaron shells, transfer the batter into a pastry bag, fitted with a round tip.
+(I use this Wilton 2A tip.)

-- To pipe heart-shaped macarons: Place the template with hearts under the parchment paper on a baking sheet.
-Pipe the batter as if you’re drawing two hooks facing each other, tracing the template.
-You’ll get about 58 single shells on 2 baking sheets.
+• To pipe heart-shaped macarons: Place the template with hearts under the parchment paper on a baking sheet.
+Hold the pastry bag at straight 90° angle and pipe the batter as if you’re drawing two hooks facing each other, tracing the template.
+Download my free macaron template

 To make strawberry buttercream filling: